noronha-dataops/noronha/docs/source/guide/configuration.rst

 - **storage_class:** An existing storage class that Noronha will use to create persistent volume claims for storing its plugins' data (default: standard).

 - **nfs:** A mapping with the keys *path* and *server*.
-The key *server* should point to your NFS server's hostname, whereas *path* refers to an existing directory inside your NFS server.
+The key *server* should point to your NFS server's hostname or IP, whereas *path* refers to an existing directory inside your NFS server.
 Noronha will create volumes under the specified directory for sharing files with its training, deployment and IDE containers.

 - **resource_profiles:** A mapping in which the keys are resource profile names and the values are resource specifications in `Kubernetes' syntax <https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container>`_.
 Example: